-- 18 Compared to other countries, Spanish insurers mainly provide a long-term fixed guarantee on interest rate to policyholders that does not change over time even if interest rates change. - 19 This guaranteed interest rate to the policyholder is fixed by companies based on the observable market yield of the investment portfolio assigned to the age of the policyholder when the contract is underwritten.
-That is, the pricing of each policy depends on the observable market rates when the offer is made and an expected duration of the policy based on the age of the insured person. - 20 From a simplified view, and considering the above pricing methodology, Spanish insurers earn a constant financial margin in these annuities that is the difference between the internal rate of return of financial assets (expected to be measured at FV-OCI under IFRS 9) and the guaranteed interest rate to the policyholder, while they are exposed to other non-financial risks (basically, deviation from the assumptions used in pricing in relation to longevity risk, to the risk margin or to operating expenses) that would determine the overall margin. - 21 It has been around 20 years that the Spanish regulation incorporated financial immunization and asset liability management (ALM) as methodologies for covering interest rate and spread risks for this type of contracts.
+- 63 Compared to other countries, Spanish insurers mainly provide a long-term fixed guarantee on interest rate to policyholders that does not change over time even if interest rates change. - These contracts are used to promote the long-term savings of population in Spain in the form of life annuities, both immediate and deferred annuities.
+This guaranteed interest rate to the policyholder is fixed by companies based on the observable market yield of the investment portfolio assigned to the age of the policyholder when the contract is underwritten.
+That is, the pricing of each policy depends on the observable market rates when the offer is made, and an expected duration of the policy based on the age of the insured person.
+Only under exceptional circumstances, the policyholder will surrender.
+If this is the case, the surrender value will be closely linked with the market value of the underlying portfolio (i.e., insurance companies do not bear the underlying market risk in case of a surrender benefit payment). - From a simplified view, and considering the above pricing methodology, Spanish insurers earn a constant financial margin in these annuities that is the difference between the internal rate of return of financial assets (expected to be measured at FV-OCI under IFRS 9) and the guaranteed interest rate to the policyholder, while they are exposed to other non-financial risks (basically, deviation from the assumptions used in pricing in relation to longevity risk, to the risk margin or to operating expenses) that would determine the overall margin. - Under cash flow matching techniques, insurers group contracts issued more than one year apart.
+The groups are mainly defined considering the aggregation of homogenous insurance and financial risks.
+It has been around 20 years that the Spanish regulation incorporated financial immunisation and asset liability management (ALM) as methodologies for covering interest rate and spread risks for this type of contracts.
+The objective of these techniques is to ensure that the expected cash flows to be paid to policyholders match the future cash flows arising from the financial assets held by insurers (mainly fixed-debt instruments), in terms of timing, amount and currency.
+Calculations are prescribed by regulation and require monitoring the matching of the cash flows in monthly buckets until the extinction of the in-force group of contracts.
+There are also compulsory quarterly reviews to ensure there is not a mismatch.
 The experience is borne out by the effective role that they have played in the control of the interest rate provided to the policyholder and the spread credit risk assumed by life insurance undertakings even through different macroeconomic environments (high and low interest rates, different phases in the business cycle, etc.).